ZohebTahir/ClickScoreGame/README.md

 Title: Click Game

 Overview:
-- This game is a solo project.
+- This game is a solo game project.
 - The intention of this project is to display event handling in a fun and gamified interactive experience.

 Features: